 Lived on Hawaii.
 Traveled through the East Coast of the US.
 Took the

-For me, “home” is our entire planet Earth, and I think that it is time for us to analyze what we are doing on it.
+For me, “home” is our entire planet Earth, and I think it is time for us to analyze what we’re doing on it.

 People often ask me how I can afford to travel so much.